kevinslin/seed-tldr/vault/linux.genkernel.md

 `sudo genkernel --kernname={{custom_name}} all`

-- Use a kernel source outside of the default directory `/usr/src/linux`:
+- Use a kernel source outside the default directory `/usr/src/linux`:

 `sudo genkernel --kerneldir={{path/to/directory}} all`